-An asterisk (\) denotes a C is required to pass course.
+An asterisk () denotes a C is required to pass course.
 A plus (+) denotes a C+ is required to progress.

-PTA100 Fundamentals of Physical Therapy+ 3 Credits
+PTA100 Fundamentals of Physical Therapy+

 This course teaches the concepts and scope of physical therapy and its relationship to other health care professions.
 The role the physical therapist, physical therapist assistant, and the physical therapy aide are discussed with emphasis on supervisory relationship, professionalism, and communication.
 Conditions treated and procedures used are covered.
 Cultural diversity and socioeconomic differences will also be discussed.
-Additionally, the student specifically becomes aware of the medical prefixes, roots, and suffixes in forming a medical vocabulary.
-Student will develop appropriate communication skills within the healthcare field.
+Students will develop appropriate communication skills within the healthcare field.
 This course serves as a foundation for all consecutive PTA courses in preparation for the National Therapy Exam.

-PTA155 Physical Therapist Assistant Procedures+ 4 Credits
+PTA155 Physical Therapist Assistant Procedures+

 This course covers many of the basic duties of the physical therapist assistant.
 HIPAA regulations and confidentiality in the workplace will be presented.
 Students will also learn about finance as related to healthcare, documentation, transfers, gait sequence, assistive devices, gait training, prosthetic devices and training, introduction to goniometry, and massage.
 Emphasis will be placed on practical application, skill development and effective communication techniques.
 Successful completion of competency examinations in an ethical, safe, and effective manner is required for the course.
 Through the competency examinations, students will perform appropriate measurement and assessment techniques, demonstrate good clinical judgment, and display a professional attitude.
 Prerequisites: ALH120 and PTA100

-PTA160 Pathophysiology for PTA I+ 3 Credits
+PTA160 Pathophysiology for PTA I+